barde/radiosolar/README.md

 Proof of concept to make a low power device with the ESP8266.
 Maybe some help for makers who don't want to spend their time debugging and searching through lots of forum posts.
+Mostly the low power functionality of the ESP8266 is heavily used such as the "modem sleep" and the "light sleep".

 ### How